 Why?
 No matter how good and famous your Kols is, it will rarely be enough for consumers to trust your brand and purchase from you if it’s the first time they ever hear from you.

 Find experts in the Social Media Marketing

 You might need to get a quality guide, which is vital in order to be able to navigate the Chinese market.
 We at GMA are an international team of 60 marketers, copywriters, publishers, and ad experts.
-We work in many fields beginning from branding, ad strategy arriving to lead generation.
+We work in many fields beginning from branding, and ad strategy arriving to lead generation.
 We can help you to build strong and serious relationships based on results and the achievement of a clear KPI.

 We have helped Coswell to Develop its Marketing Strategy in China.
 (See Case study Here)